northwestcoder/satori-api-server/README.md

 ___

-We have one simple example, https://<the.gcloud.deployed.url.app>/adduser.
+EXAMPLES:

+**1. Generic "/adduser" route**

 This endpoint will add a user to a Satori Dataset with a specified security policy and a specified duration.

 The ```/adduser``` path expects the following parameters: